boddhisattva/website/being_of_service_as_a_rails_consultant/index.md

 date:  2024-09-23 09:24:34
 ---

-From building MVPs to optimizing large-scale Ruby on Rails applications, **I bring a blend of technical expertise, product focus, leadership skills & coaching/mentoring experience**.
+From building MVPs to optimizing large-scale Ruby on Rails applications, **I bring a unique blend of technical expertise, product focus**, and **leadership skills**.
+My approach goes beyond just coding: I'm here to ensure your projects succeed both technically and strategically.

 **As a software engineer, my core strengths include**:

-- Crafting scalable solutions with tools & technologies like [Packs-Rails](https://github.com/rubyatscale/packs-rails), Sorbet, Rails engines, Elasticsearch, RabbitMQ, Redis, and more.
+- **Crafting Scalable Solutions**: Experience with using tools & technologies like [Packs-Rails](https://github.com/rubyatscale/packs-rails), Sorbet, Rails engines, Elasticsearch, RabbitMQ, Redis, and more to build scalable & maintainable applications.

-- Enhancing performance and observability using tools like Datadog, Redash, and New Relic, ensuring your apps run smoothly and efficiently.
+- **Performance and observability**: Enhancing app performance with built in and other tools like **Datadog**, **Redash**, and **New Relic** for smooth and efficient operation.

-- Debugging, refactoring, and enhancing existing software systems(including legacy ones), helping businesses evolve and adapt over time.
+- **Enhancing, Debugging, refactoring apps**: Improving, refactoring existing systems and also upgrading legacy systems to keep your business evolving and adapting to software changes over time.

-- Leading projects, fostering collaboration and delivering results that count.
+- **Project Leadership**: Leading projects with a focus on collaboration, delivering meaningful results that count.

-- **Examples of Open source work** and more recent code samples can be found **[here](https://gist.github.com/boddhisattva/7e394480e8b56870bd43e6c188e9ff1c)**
+Explore my Open Source Contributions and Code Samples for examples of my recent work [here](https://gist.github.com/boddhisattva/7e394480e8b56870bd43e6c188e9ff1c).

-**Beyond technical implementation, I value**:
+**Beyond technical implementation, I intend to add value with**:

-- **Having a product-minded approach**, meaning I think beyond code and value
+- **Having a product-minded approach**, meaning I value
-  - Ideating in discussions related to user journeys and personas that eventually lead to more user-friendly products
+  - **Ideating to improve one's product offerings**: By participating in discussions related to **user journeys** and **personas** I care about contributing to product roadmap decisions that eventually lead to more user-friendly products

-  - Taking inputs directly from different teams and stakeholders as & when needed in an attempt to build better features or when fixing important bugs that impact one's customers
+  - **Cross Team collaboration**: As needed, I value seeking inputs directly from stakeholders and others teams to build better features, fix bugs, and deliver timely solutions that genuinely serve your customers.

+- **Proactive communication**:
-- **Proactive communication**: Communicating early and often is key to the success of any project, and I’ve been told by many people communication is my strength.
-Whether it's breaking down and explaining complex concepts or aligning cross-functional teams, I’m committed to keeping everyone on the same page.
+  - Communicating early and often is key to the success of any project, and I’ve been told by many people **communication is my strength**.
+Whether it's breaking down and explaining complex concepts or aligning cross-functional teams, **I’m committed to keeping everyone on the same page**.

-- **Sharing my two cents as a coach, mentor or fellow developer**: Mentors have played a key role in helping me improve and I attempt to pay it forward in a probono way [here](https://bit.ly/probono_coaching_mentoring_connect_with_mohnish).
-In addition to leveraging past experiences as coach/mentor, I intend to:
+- **Being a multiplier in teams**: Mentors have played a key role in helping me improve and I attempt to pay it forward in a probono way [here](https://bit.ly/probono_coaching_mentoring_connect_with_mohnish).
+In addition to leveraging past experiences at and outside work as coach/mentor, I intend to:
-  - As a coach: Ask questions that enable people to think for themselves and thereby be more independent
+  - **As a coach**: **Ask the right questions** to encourage independent thinking and thereby **to enable people to be more self sufficient**
-  - As a mentor/fellow developer:
-    - Share different perspectives for the consideration of fellow colleagues to explore together best ways of getting things done
-    - Be a sounding board to validate their ideas towards solving a problem or in other ways
+  - **As a mentor**: Offer different perspectives and be a sounding board, helping colleagues solve problems and validate ideas.

-* **Building and being part of a closely knit team**: There is a saying failure can teach you a lot more than success.
-Having worked in person with international teams based in Singapore, The UK, and currently Germany for 7+ years, and having worked remotely with people from America, Europe, Africa and Asia, I’ve learned a number of lessons(some the hard way) of what truly builds strong, cohesive teams — and I’d love to bring those insights and leverage those experiences as and when needed.
+* **Building a closely knit team**: I’ve had wonderful opportunities of working in person with international teams from Singapore, The UK, and Germany for over 7 years, and remotely with team members across North & South America, Europe, Africa, and Asia.
+Through these experiences, I’ve learned what makes teams strong and cohesive—and I’m eager to apply these lessons to help your team succeed.

+**Let's Connect**

-**If you’re looking for someone who can not only code but also coach, mentor, and help elevate your team, let’s connect**.
-Please feel free to check my past work references [here](https://gist.github.com/boddhisattva/b06989258aa46eaf58848dfcf9e35a60) and recommendations on LinkedIn [here](https://de.linkedin.com/in/mohnish-jadwani-9a924619).
+If you're looking for a Rails consultant who can **code, coach, mentor**, and help **elevate your team**, let's talk.

+You are welcome to check my past work references [here](https://gist.github.com/boddhisattva/b06989258aa46eaf58848dfcf9e35a60) and recommendations on LinkedIn [here](https://de.linkedin.com/in/mohnish-jadwani-9a924619).